theleapofcode/js-starter-kit/README.md

 ## Production Build

-### Minification
+### JS Minification
-Webpack uglify plugin to minify JS.
+Webpack Uglify plugin to minify JS.

+### HTML Bundling and Minification
 Webpack HTML plugin to minify and bundle HTML.

 ### Bundle Splitting
-Webpack used to split vendor and application JS bundles so that they can be cached separately.
+Webpack CommonsChunkPlugin used to split vendor and application JS bundles so that they can be cached separately.

 ### Cache Busting
-Webpack used to add hash to filenames to bust cache.
+Webpack MD5Hash plugin used to add hash to filenames to bust cache.

+### CSS Bundling and Minification
+Webpack ExtractTextPlugin to bundle and minify CSS.